DorofeevKirillDev/SocketTask/README.md

 # SocketTask
 Internship task
-Client side recieves input and puts it to buffer, server side obtains data from buffer and processes it (Producer–consumer problem solved with semaphores).
+Client side uses multithreading: first thread recieves input and puts it to buffer, second thread sends data from buffer to server (Producer–consumer problem solved with semaphores).
+Server side obtains data and processes it.
-Interaction between programs organized with sockets from standart library.
+Interaction between programs organized with sockets from standart library, any problems with connection or with functioning of one of the programs does not affect the other one.
+Programs will reconnect if any connection problem occurs.